We want to be the premier government digital services agency.

-Ad Hoc is a small software engineering company that came out of the successful effort to rescue HealthCare.gov after its disastrous initial launch.
+Ad Hoc is a software design and engineering company that came out of the successful effort to rescue HealthCare.gov after its disastrous initial launch.

-Ad Hoc is focused on delivering and operating fast, stable, and well-designed services on behalf of U.S. federal and state government that enables agencies to provide transactional and informational services to consumers.
-We do this by bringing people from startups and successful private sector technology companies to these problems, collaborating closely with government partners to deliver software that actually works.
+Ad Hoc is focused on developing, delivering, and operating fast, stable, and well-designed digital services on behalf of U.S. government clients.
+Our work enables agencies to provide transactional and informational services to their users.
+We bring technologists together to collaborate closely with government partners, crafting solutions and delivering software that works.

 In October 2013, before Ad Hoc the company existed, future co-founders Greg and Paul were two of a group of a half-dozen people, technologists from outside government, assembled by then-US CTO Todd Park to go in among the large group of contractors and government employees working on HealthCare.gov.
 Our mission was to help diagnose and troubleshoot the ailing site, which had launched at the beginning of the month but had failed to stabilize or enroll many people.
 As Todd was wont to say, our team needed both high IQ and high EQ — we weren't there to blow up the work being done.
 Everyone needed to work together to get the site on the right track.
 We were there to try to be useful, based on our experience and expertise from working on high-profile, high-demand consumer web technology.
 So we were mindful of how we presented ourselves to the rest of the larger team.

 One of the first days we were on site, we found ourselves in a meeting with many of the top executives of the various stakeholders building the site.
 Most people working on HealthCare.gov didn't know who we were yet.
 We went around the table doing introductions, standard meeting preliminaries.